VincentvonBueren92/CV-Challenge-G7/README.md

 ## Challenge Requirements

-* The group has to implement a ImageReader class, which is able to play two of the three video streams from a scene folder as an endless loop,
+* The group has to implement a ImageReader class, which is able to play two of the three video streams from a scene folder as an endless loop.
 * The group has to implement a way to load images.
-In order to load an appropriate amount of images from the camera folders, the class should provide the method .next(),
+In order to load an appropriate amount of images from the camera folders, the class should provide the method .next().
-* The group has to implement a function segmentation(left, right) which uses the two previously created tensors left and right with successive image pairs to estimate foreground and background for the first image pair,
+* The group has to implement a function segmentation(left, right) which uses the two previously created tensors left and right with successive image pairs to estimate foreground and background for the first image pair.
 * The group has to implement a function render(frame, mask, bg, render mode), which can process the current image of the left camera frame using the corresponding segmentation mask mask.

-** The parameter render mode selects between the following modes:
+* The parameter render mode selects between the following modes:

-*** foreground: The background is set to black.
+- foreground: The background is set to black.
 The foreground in the image should be as little as can be changed.
-*** background: The foreground is set to black and only the background is visible.
+- background: The foreground is set to black and only the background is visible.
-*** overlay: Foreground and background are set to black with good distinguishable colours are dyed transparent.
+- overlay: Foreground and background are set to black with good distinguishable colours are dyed transparent.
-*** substitute: Replaces the background with a virtual background which is passed in bg.
+- substitute: Replaces the background with a virtual background which is passed in bg.
-*** The virtual background bg is an RGB image with any size N × M × 3
+- The virtual background bg is an RGB image with any size N × M × 3.

+* The group has to complete the config.m file.
+This file is always called before challenge.m and fills the workspace with all necessary variables, settings and paths.
+* The group has to implement challenge.m whcih executes the previously implemented functions in a loop until the selected scene folder is exhausted.
+In addition, the group has measure the time the program needs to execute the task and store the value in the variable elapsed time.
+* Finally, the group has to implement a Graphical User Interface which is able to:

+- Select any scene folder path
+- A file path for a virtual background select
+- Selection of the starting point (see variable start)
+- Selection of the rendering mode (see Variable mode)
+- Display of the stereo inputs and the selected output stream
+- Playback control: Start, Stop, Loop (endless playback)
+- Saving the rendered movie under any file path

+The GUI should be opened with the command start gui and may work independently of challenge.m or config.m.

 ## Graphical User Interface